9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 This makes it very useful if you’re into macro-style photography.

-Even if you’re trying to get nice and close to a model, maybe you’re emphasizing the eyes or something.
+Even if you’re trying to get nice and close to a model, maybe you’re emphasizing the eyes.

 The fact that you can get so close is super impressive.

-So next up, let’s talk about the most important thing about the lens, image quality.
+So, next up, let’s discuss the most important thing about the lens: image quality.

 But stopping down the aperture to about F4 F8 minimizes the bass’s effect.